List of Kenichi: The Mightiest Disciple chapters

-The chapters for the manga series Kenichi: The Mightiest Disciple were written and illustrated by Syun Matsuena.
-The manga is a remake of Tatakae!
-Ryōzanpaku Shijō Saikyō no Deshi (戦え!梁山泊 史上最強の弟子), which was serialized in Shogakukan's monthly manga magazine Shōnen Sunday Super from 1999 to 2002.
-The story of manga focuses on Kenichi Shirahama, an average 16-year-old high school student who has been picked on but after meeting mysterious transfer student, Miu Fūrinji, and following her advice of joining a dojo named "Ryōzanpaku" (梁山泊), his life starts to change.
+The chapters of the Japanese manga series Kenichi: The Mightiest Disciple were written and illustrated by Syun Matsuena.
 The manga was serialized in Shogakukan's magazine Weekly Shōnen Sunday from April 2002 to September 2014.
 Its 583 chapters were collected 61 tankōbon volumes, released from August 9, 2002, to February 18, 2015.
+The story focuses on Kenichi Shirahama, an average 16-year-old high school student who is often bullied.
+After meeting a mysterious transfer student named Miu Fūrinji and following her advice to join a dojo named "Ryōzanpaku", his life begins to change.